gitaaron/ciat/product/features/REPORTS_AND_CHARTS.md

 - **Pie chart** for the breakdown of money flow into each category.
 - **Line graphs** showing monthly spending breakdowns.
 - Include 'Category Targets' in this tab
+- **Auto-refresh**: Reports automatically refresh when transaction categories are modified in the Transactions table

 ### Tech Notes
 - Frontend uses **D3.js** for charting (see Architecture).